sonrabakarim/barlkk/_posts/2017-01-18-legit-css-frameworks.md

 ### Simple

-CSS-only frameworks for simple animation effects.
+CSS-only frameworks for super-simple animation effects.

 **[CSShake](https://elrumordelaluz.github.io/csshake/)**
 <br>Some CSS classes to move your DOM!
 Drop it in, add some classes and do your best to determine if the page is shaking or you've just had too much coffee.